aciccarello/ciccarello.me/caw.md

           src: https://macaulaylibrary.org/asset/627977316/embed
           caption: Canada Geese are no lightweights
       - id: xlarge
-        title: "Extra-Large"
+        title: 'Extra-Large'
         hint: Larger than a hawk, large wings
-        reason: Turkey Vultures and even the smaller Black Vulture are larger than ravens, but usually distinguishable by their extra-large wings with white or gray patches
+        reason: Turkey Vultures and even the smaller Black Vulture are larger than ravens, look for their extra-large wings with white or gray patches
         score:
           crow: 0
           raven: 0
-          neither: 2
+          neither: 3
         media:
           src: https://macaulaylibrary.org/asset/216584601/embed
   - id: tail